Office Hours: Office Hours Directory

 - BA Econmics and International Relations University of Minnesota 1994

-Dr. Marianne Johnson is a Distinguished Professor of Economics at the University of Wisconsin Oshkosh.
-Her research focuses on topics in economic education as well as the history of public economics and public choice, particularly as related to public goods and the work of James Buchanan and Knut Wicksell.
-She also has an interest in the contributions of the Wisconsin Institutionalists.
-She currently serves as the secretary for the History of Economics Society.
-Her work has been published in the Journal of Economic Literature, Public Choice, History of Political Economy, Journal of the History of Economic Thought, American Journal of Economics and Sociology, and OEconomia.
-Dr. Johnson has been a Fulbright Scholar to Albania (2018) and Estonia (2015); she also spent a semester teaching at the Hochschule Osnabruck in Germany.
-She has taught for shorter periods in Senegal, Peru, France, and China.
-She received her PhD from Michigan State University and her undergraduate degree from the University of Minnesota.
+Dr. Marianne Johnson is currently a Distinguished Professor of Economics at the University of Wisconsin Oshkosh.
+She has held the Oshkosh Corporation Endowed Professorship and the Edward M. Penson Professorship.
+Her research focuses on topics in economics education as well as the history of public economics and public choice.
+Her work has been published in the Journal of Economic Literature, Public Choice, History of Political Economy, Journal of the History of Economic Thought, the American Journal of Economics and Sociology, and the Journal of Economic Education.
+Dr. Johnson was a Fulbright Scholar to Albania (2018) and to Estonia (2015); she also spent a semester teaching at the Hochschule Osnabruck in Germany.
+She has taught for shorter periods in Senegal, Peru, and China.
+She currently serves as the campus Fulbright Program Officer.
+Dr. Johnson received her PhD from Michigan State University and her undergraduate degree from the University of Minnesota.

 - Johnson, M., Engelhardt, B., & Meder, M. E. (2021).
 Learning in the Time of Covid: Some Preliminary Findings.
 International Review of Economic Education, 37(June).